erikvip/misc-code-samples/aphex-songs-fingerprinting-sql/README.md

 We do this for all numbers, adding the results to get the final 'score'.
 The lower the score, the closer the match.
 Generally speaking, anything under 10,000 is a good match, and below 1,000 is a almost sure match.

 **However** pay close attention to the times.
 A 5 second song may have a close match to a 120 sec song, simply because there's not much data to work with.
 The above 1,000/10,000 is based on 90 seconds of sampling.

- ## Code
+## Songs

  The basic SQL for looking for duplicates looks like this:
  ```sql